Multi-class Semantic Segmentation of Skin Lesions via Fully Convolutional Networks: Result and Discussion

-We tested four state-of-the-art fully convolutional networks for our proposed segmentation task as described above.
-We train the models with input-size of 500$\times$375 using stochastic gradient descent with a learning rate of 0.0001, 60 epochs with a dropout rate of 33\%.
-In Table \ref{tab:tradFeats}, we report \textit{Dice Similarity Coefficient (Dice)}, \textit{Sensitivity}, \textit{Specificity}, \textit{Matthews Correlation Coefficient (MCC)} as metrics for performance evaluation of multi-class segmentation of skin cancer lesions.
+We experimented with four state-of-the-art fully convolutional networks for our proposed segmentation task as described above.
+We trained the models on the ISIC-2017 training set of 2000 dermoscopic images with an input-size of 500$\times$375 using stochastic gradient descent with a learning rate of 0.0001, 60 epochs with a dropout rate of 33\%.
+In Table \ref{tab:tradFeats}, we report \textit{Dice Similarity Coefficient (Dice)}, \textit{Sensitivity}, \textit{Specificity}, \textit{Matthews Correlation Coefficient (MCC)} as metrics for performance evaluation of multi-class segmentation of skin lesions.
+We used the trained model based on the best \textit{Dice} score on the ISIC-2017 validation set to perform inference on the ISIC-2017 test set.

-In performance measure for multi-class segmentation, FCNs performed best in the class of benign nevi, that's because, we have more data of this class in the dataset available rather than melanoma and seborrhoeic keratoses.
-Due to high intra-class and inter-class visual similarities, performance for both classes, melanoma and seborrhoeic keratoses suffer due to less available data in the dataset.
-The total melanoma images are only approx. 37\% and keratoses images are just approx. 22\% of total benign images in the dataset.